thomasherbertoh/machine-learning-notes/Algorithms/K-Nearest Neighbour.md

 ## When to Consider #K-NN

-#K-NN is only a viable option if there are fairly few^[less than 20] features per item in the dataset and there is a very large amount of training data.
+#K-NN is only a viable option if there are fairly few^[less than 20] #features per item in the dataset and there is a very large amount of training data.

 ## Advantages

 - Very easy to program
 - No optimisation or training required
-- Classification accuracy can be very good, and it can even outperform more complex models
+- #Classification accuracy can be very good, and it can even outperform more complex models

 ## Disadvantages

 - Choosing distance measure can be difficult
   - Euclidean distance is the most common choice
 - Must choose a good value for $k$
-- Curse of dimensionality
+- #Curse-of-dimensionality
 - Memory based
-  - Must make a pass through the data for each classification
+  - Must make a pass through the data for each #Classification
   - Can be prohibitive for large data sets